raheemashfaq/food_del_fyp/README.md

 This is a MERN stack project that allows users to browse and order food online.

+## 🚨 SECURITY NOTICE
+**IMPORTANT**: This project uses environment variables for sensitive credentials.
+- Never commit `.env` files to version control
+- Use `.env.template` files as reference for required variables
+- Rotate credentials immediately if exposed
+- See `SECURITY_INCIDENT_RESPONSE.md` for detailed security guidelines

+## Features

 The frontend is built using React.js (with Vite).

 The backend is powered by Node.js and Express.js.